underwatergrasshopper/PyTrivialOpenGL/README.md

 Examples with `c_` prefix are using `C_GL` module instead of `GL` module.

-*Note: Local version of package is used, not installed.*
+*Note: Local version of PyTrivialOpenGl package will be used, not installed.*

-When PyTrivialOpenGL package is installed, all examples can be run individually by going to `tests_and_examples/PyTrivialOpenGL_TestsAndExamples/examples` folder and running `python <example_name>.py` command.
+When PyTrivialOpenGL package is installed, all examples can be run individually by going to `tests_and_examples/PyTrivialOpenGL_TestsAndExamples/examples` folder and running `py <example_name>.py` command.

 ## HowTo: Run All non Unit Tests
+- [HowTo: Install required packages for tests and examples](#howto-install-required-packages-for-tests-and-examples), if not done before.
 - Go to `tests_and_examples` folder.
-- Run `python run_all_non_unit_tests.py`.
+- Run `py run_all_non_unit_tests.py`.
 - Type one of following and press `enter`:
     - name of example
     - `l` - which means last used name of example